 This modern Greek restaurant in Kirkwood offers a fresh and healthy selection of Greek cuisine and baked goods.
 For those pleased with a quick and casual environment in a yummy Greek restaurant that treats you like family, this is the place to go!

-343 S Kirkwood Rd #101, Kirkwood, MO 63122, +1 314-462-9112
+343 S Kirkwood Rd #101, Kirkwood, MO 63122, (314) 462-9112

 Jobs in Kirkwood, MO

-For those looking to earn a living, there are not as many places to find work in Kirkwood as there are in St. Louis.
-However, Kirkwood has an annual 7% increase in job growth and still has several options to choose from.
+For those looking to earn a living, there are not as many places to find work in Kirkwood as there are in St. Louis, which is about a 20-minute drive.
+As such, most people living in Kirkwood MO commute to St. Louis for work.

-Many of the positions in Kirkwood consist of white-collar jobs like professionals, managers, sales and office workers, and even artists and designers.
 A few of the most popular employers in Kirkwood are Wells Fargo, Boeing, AT&T, Deloitte, and Infosys.
-As stated by Payscale, the average base salary in Kirkwood is $59,000 whereas the hourly rate sits at $16.00 an hour.
-If you’re seeking employment in the area, try searching online for jobs in and around Kirkwood.
+As stated by Payscale, the average base salary in the St. Louis area is $61,000.
+If you’re seeking employment in the area, try searching online for jobs in and around Kirkwood on Indeed.

 Kirkwood, MO Statistics and Information